gquintanaorti/kernel_regression_of_3d_shapes/README.md

 ```
 To be updated soon.
-Contact the authors if you want to reference and no paper is given.
+Contact the authors if you want to reference this work and
+no paper is shown yet.
 ```

 <!---